ececaliskan123/E-Commerce/README.md

 `models/` for binary, saved models which can be loaded for inferring predictions

-`post_processing/` additional results exclusively used for pst-processing
+`post_processing/` additional results exclusively used for post-processing

 `stacking/` code for different stacking models